 which set of workers should execute each task (respectively).
 If you are

-familiar with message queues, you can think of them as routing keys.priority
+familiar with message brokers, you can think of them as routing keys.priority

 value, which is used to sort tasks and determine which